software-trizzey/djazzy-vscode/README.md

 ## Known Issues & Limitations 🐞

 - **False Positives**: As an MVP undergoing rapid development, Djangoly may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@djangoly.com](mailto:support@djangoly.com).

-## Join Our Community on Discord 💬
-Have questions or run into issues?
-Join our [Discord server](https://discord.gg/U8Mq8Vx9q9) to connect with the development team and other users.
-You'll get faster responses to your questions, feedback, and issues, and you'll be able to discuss new features with the community.